The Architecture of Agency Volume 2 In Defense of Bayes

 The Division of Labor

-What remains, once the conflation is undone, is not a truce between Bayesians and critical rationalists but a division of labor that each side has been mistaking for a turf war.
+Once the conflation is undone, the result is not a truce between Bayesians and critical rationalists but a division of labor that each side has been mistaking for a turf war.